 It usually offers two programs:

 i) A a full day in-service program in the 1st Term holidays.
 The event is free and travel support is available for country participants.

-In 2014 the program was held on Monday, 7th April at Brunswick Secondary College.
-You can register for the 2015 event by email to the AIP with subject “Registration: New Physics Teachers” and include in the email, not only your contact details, but your reason for applying as this will assist in the design of the program.
+In 2015 the program will be held on Tuesday, 31st March at Camberwell Grammar School.
+You can register for the event by email to the AIP with subject “Registration: New Physics Teachers” and include in the email, not only your contact details, but your reason for applying as this will assist in the design of the program.
 The AIP Education Committee encourages applications for this event to also consider attending the Practical Activities Workshops on the day before at the same venue.
 Check details here.

 ii) The Mentor Scheme.
 Several retired physics teachers have offered their services to support new teachers.
 The AIP Education Committee will give them a stipend to meet with the teacher once during Terms 2, 3 and 4 and to be available for phone and email contact.
 Teachers wishing to participate in this scheme should send an expression of interest containing their contact details and a statement of why they want to be involved in the scheme.
 The expression of interest should be accompanied by a letter of support from the Science Coordinator or the School Principal.
 The documents should be either posted to the AIP Mentor Scheme, PO Box 3054, Richmond, VIC 3121 or emailed as an attachment to AIP with subject “Booking: Mentor Scheme”.

 Schools are welcome to fund additional support from the mentor.

 A PowerPoint presentation on i) the types of physics resources that are available to physics teachers in a range of formats from text to websites and ii) the different styles of practical activities with examples, as well as discussion of the factors to be considered in planning practical investigations.

 A table of displaying how the types and descriptions of practical activities in Physics have changed over the last three decades.